-How can I tell that my vegan cheese is ready?Updated a month ago
+How can I tell that my vegan cheese is ready?Updated 5 months ago

 Freshly fermented cheese (cream cheese, ricotta, feta, mozzarella)

 You decide when your cheese is ready.
 When the cheese is at your desired acidity level, you stop the fermentation.
 The exact time depends on your personal taste.
 Taste your cheese regularly during fermentation, especially in the beginning.